 Buying your first home is undoubtedly a very exciting time for a lot of people and it’s understandable that you may feel overwhelmed during the entire process.
 In all this excitement, what are you going to do first: chase the right mortgage or look for the best property?
 On top of that, where would a real estate agent fit into the picture?

-Because there are so many things to keep in mind, a large percentage of first time property buyers don’t even take finding the right NY Homeowners Insurance into account when buying their first home, because they have no idea how important it is to closing on their property.
+Because there are so many things to keep in mind, a large percentage of first-time property buyers don’t even take finding the right NY Homeowners Insurance into account when buying their first home, because they have no idea how important it is to close on their property.